dasmith/stanford-corenlp-python/README.md

 ## Download and Usage

-You should have [downloaded](http://nlp.stanford.edu/software/corenlp.shtml#Download) and unpacked the tgz file containing Stanford's CoreNLP package.
+To use this program you must [download](http://nlp.stanford.edu/software/corenlp.shtml#Download) and unpack the tgz file containing Stanford's CoreNLP package.
 By default, `corenlp.py` looks for the Stanford Core NLP folder as a subdirectory of where the script is being run.

 In other words: